Bhumi-Singh-iphtech/OnBoarding-Package/README.md

-# AutoTutorialKit
+# AppTutorialPackage

-AutoTutorialKit is a lightweight iOS library to create **interactive onboarding tutorials** with automatic UI highlighting and smooth animations.
+It is a iOS library to create **interactive onboarding tutorials** with automatic UI highlighting and smooth animations.

 ---
 ## Features